 The Chapter 7 Statement of Intention in Decatur, Georgia

 One of the biggest concerns for Decatur, Georgia debtors is keeping their homes and cars.
+A Chapter 7 statement of intention is vital in protecting your property.
 Luckily, most Chapter 7 bankruptcy debtors are allowed to keep their exempt property (property that’s not subject to liquidation because it’s worth too much) by continuing to pay on it.

 Where there is property that is financed with a loan, then the loan is secured.
 Examples of secured debt are mortgages and car notes where the creditor takes what is known as a security interest in the home or the car.
 Thus, the creditor is allowed to foreclose on the home or repossess the car upon default or failure to pay.
 Debtors who wish to keep property must continue to pay on the loan in order to prevent foreclosure or repossession.
 A good rule of thumb for Chapter 7 debtors is that if you want to keep something, you have to pay for it.

 Now, many debtors choose to give up their property because they cannot afford it.
 That is perfectly okay, and the creditor will just make arrangements to acquire the property if it is a car or furniture or electronics.
 If the property is a home, then the creditor will schedule foreclosure after obtaining court permission.

 In a Chapter 7 bankruptcy petition, debtors are required to complete what is called an Individual Debtor’s Statement of Intention for all secured property.
 The statement tells the creditor what the debtor wants to do about the property: keep it or surrender it back to the creditor.